 Also, parents must be a role-model for their children.
 For instance, when you take your children out to eat at a restaurant, keep tabs on how much free bread they put on the table.
 Make it a point to do some jumping jacks or little exercises around the house.
 Soon enough, your children will lead by example.
 Being a role-model also means that you have to make your own healthy choices and limit the unhealthy ones.
 Shop at healthier markets, buy snacks with lower sugar and caloric levels, promote a certain lifestyle of physical fitness in the home.
 If you show that you are willing to make the initiative to eat right and exercise, chances are your family will too.

-For more healthy living ideas on Stagetecture, visit the Wellness section here.
+For more healthy living ideas on Stagetecture, click here.